-- PAYMENTS: During the online registration process, the student will be asked to submit an online payment ($50 for FLATS exams; $80 for CLEP exams).
-The remaining testing fees ($50 in the case of FLATS and $20 in the case of CLEP) are paid at the Cashier’s Window in the lower level of Bamberger Hall.
+- PAYMENTS: During the online registration process, the student will be asked to submit an online payment.
+The remaining testing fees are paid at the Cashier’s Window in the lower level of Bamberger Hall.
 The Cashier will issue a payment receipt to the student; the student will bring the receipt to the testing appointment to show that payment has been made.
 Note: the Cashier’s Window accepts cash, personal checks, money orders, Master Card, Discover, and American Express.

 - TESTING: Student arrives in the Testing Center at the scheduled exam time and brings: